powsybl/powsybl.github.io/docs/installation/java-library.md

 by the **powsybl-dynamic-simulation-api**.

 # Configuration management
-The artifacts described below defines how Powsybl features access to the user configuration.
-To know more about Powsybl configuration, you can read this [page](../configuration/modules/index.md).
+The artifacts described below define how Powsybl features access to the [user configuration](../configuration/modules/index.md).

 **powsybl-config-classic** *(User)*
 This module allows you to access to the configuration defined in a configuration file stored in the home directory of the user.